-Whenever an enrollee contacts a MA plan to request a service, the request itself indicates that the enrollee believes the MA plan should provide or pay for the service.
-However, when a provider declines to furnish a service requested by an enrollee, this is not an organization determination (the provider is making a treatment decision).
-In this situation, the enrollee must contact the MA plan to make a coverage request for the service in question, or the provider may make the coverage request on the enrollee's behalf.
-The MA plan must educate enrollees and providers that when there is a disagreement with a provider's decision to decline to furnish a service or a course of treatment, in whole or in part, the enrollee has a right to request and receive an organization determination from the MA plan.
+If the enrollee wishes to request information about coverage of the benefit, the enrollee must contact the MA plan to make a coverage request for the service in question, or the provider may make the coverage request on the enrollee's behalf.
+The MA plan must educate enrollees and providers that when there is a disagreement with a provider's decision to decline to furnish a service or a course of treatment, in whole or in part, the enrollee has a right to request and receive an organization determination from the MA plan about whether coverage of the benefit would be provided; such determination about coverage would likely address if the item or service is medically necessary.
+Further, enrollees have the right to seek treatment from other providers (such as from another provider in the network).